windy40/openstreetmap-carto-de/README.md

 For Installation please read [INSTALL-de.md](INSTALL-de.md) first for differences of openstreetmap-carto-de.

+Using Docker in currently not supported using this fork of OSM-Carto!

 The rest of this README contains the original text from the international style.

 # OpenStreetMap Carto